 Top 100 Best Companies - Working Mother

-Best Places to Work 2013, 100% Corporate Equality Index Rating - Human Rights Campaign (HRC)
+Best Places to Work 2013 - Human Rights Campaign (HRC)

-MasterCard made HRC's "Best Places to Work" list for 2013 for the third consecutive year.
+MasterCard made HRC's "Best Places to Work" list for 2013 with a 100% Corporate Equality Index (CEI) rating for the third time in four years.
 The HRC's CEI report provides an in-depth analysis and rating of large U.S. employers and their policies and practices pertinent to lesbian, gay, bisexual and transgender employees.
-Businesses that received a rating of 100 percent are recognized on the list.
 (Nov 2012)

 #25 - Top 50 Best Places to Work in Greater Toronto, Toronto Star

-MasterCard Canada was voted Top 50 places to work in Greater Toronto Area by the Toronto Star and Aon Hewitt, a human resourcing consulting firm.
-This annual ranking is in its 13th year and focuses on employee engagement.
+MasterCard Canada was voted one of the Top 50 places to work in Greater Toronto Area by the Toronto Star and Aon Hewitt, a human resourcing consulting firm.
 (Nov 2012)

 MasterCard is committed to sustainability by respecting and preserving the environment in our daily activities and in how we work with others.
 As we pursue our vision of a world beyond cash, our innovations in electronic payments create value for society while reducing reliance on paper and plastic, particularly as we embed payment technology in mobile devices.
 Our efforts involve creating sustainable business practices around the world and giving employees opportunities to practice environmental responsibility.